Update, July 2026: I’ve refreshed this guide for my current setup:

 Reference: Generating a new SSH key and adding it to the ssh-agent

-First copy your SSH public key to clipboard with
+Then copy your public key to the clipboard:

 pbcopy < ~/.ssh/id_ed25519.pub

-Then login to your Github account, go to Settings -> SSH and GPG keys -> New SSH key.
+Finally, login to your GitHub account, go to Settings -> SSH and GPG keys -> New SSH key.
 Give it a title and paste your key into the “Key” field.

 Step 4: Install my dotfiles